DeepRank/pdbprep/README.md

 as input to OpenMM
 1. Adds all hydrogens with OpenMM and the Amber14 forcefield using the information provided in the previous step
-1. If all steps succeeded, deletes all intermediate files and keeps only the final PDB.

 # How to install